karayabin/universe-snapshot/README.md

 Uni tool: a manager to install planets
 --------------------------------------

-In the "How to install?" section, we have downloaded the whole universe into our app.
+In the [How to install?](#how-to-install) section, we have downloaded the whole universe into our app.

-While this is a good idea when you just want to play with the universe, you might want to include only the planets your application needs in a production app (to save some disk space).
+While this is a good idea when you just want to play with the universe, you might want to include only the planets that you need (for instance if you deploy your application in production and want to save some disk space).

-If this is the case, I wrote a tool to manage your planets, check out the [uni tool: manager of the universe's planets](https://github.com/lingtalfi/universe-naive-importer).
+If this is the case, check out the [uni tool](https://github.com/lingtalfi/universe-naive-importer): a command line tool to import planets (and manage their dependencies) one by one.